menaruben/turingmachine.clj/README.md

 $$ F = \set{q_2} $$

-Since our input words only consist of 0, 1 and _ (blank) and we only write 0, 1 or _ (blank) to the tape we can therefore say:
+Since our input words only consist of 0, 1 and _ (blank) and we are only writing 0, 1 or _ (blank) to the tape we define...

 $$ \Sigma = \set{0, 1, \\_} $$